michaelpurdyatbucks/ToDoList/README.md

 ![New Task Screen](docs/NewTaskScreen.png?raw=true "New Task Screen")

+The User is given three input boxes, for title, description, and due date respectively.
-A title is the only required field for a task to be made.
+A **title is the only required field** for a task to be made.
 Upon task creation, the task is added to the task list.

 ```psudocode